Which Hong Kong vet should you trust to take care of your beloved fur babies?

 As the proud owner of two rescue cats, I know how difficult it is to firstly get said cats into their carriers and then transport them meowing all the way to the vets (if you find a taxi willing to take you there!).
-When we are taking our furry friends to the vets, and especially in the case of an emergency, the closer the better.
-So here is a district guide to some of the most reputed veterinary services in Hong Kong, as well as a quick look at your insurance options (we all know how expensive medical care is in Hong Kong and veterinary clinics are no different).
+When we are taking our furry friends to the vet, and especially in the case of an emergency, the closer the better.
+So here is a district guide to some of the most reputed Hong Kong vets, as well as a quick look at your insurance options (we all know how expensive medical care is in Hong Kong and veterinary clinics are no different).

 Wan Chai District

 The SPCA was founded in 1903 and is the longest-standing veterinary centre in Hong Kong.
 Its headquarters in Wan Chai provides first opinion care (general basic care in veterinary practice) along with specialist consultations, an in-house laboratory, digital radiology, ultrasonography, dentistry and endoscopy.
 It even has an underwater treadmill for post-surgical physiotherapy!
 24-hour emergency care is available here.
 Revenue from the first opinion veterinary clinic helps support the extensive charity work that the SPCA does for abandoned, mistreated and neglected animals in Hong Kong.
 The Wan Chai centre serves as the hub for the welfare cases and rehoming of these animals.
 This centre also has dog behaviour and training consultations, pet grooming and boarding services.

 Happy Pet Veterinary Centre